darrensmith223/InboxTracker/docs/source/index.rst

 -------------

 You will need an API key to authenticate using the Inbox Tracker Python client.
-To get an API key for your Inbox Tracker account, `contact support`_ through the InboxTracker app.
+To get an API key for your Inbox Tracker account, `contact support`_ through the Inbox Tracker app.

 .. _contact support: https://app.emailanalyst.com/bin/#/login